About

 The suggested techniques provided on this website are not exhaustive, but rather a small sample of helpful tools.
 Always remember that when in doubt reach out to a mental health professional .
 For additional supports and resources visit the NAMI Southwest Ohio or NAMI Northern Kentucky website.

 If immediate assistance is needed, call 988 (Suicide and Crisis Lifeline).
+Questions/Concerns

 For additional information or questions about the Virtual Health Literacy Tools: How to Cope with Stress website please feel free to contact Dr. Rebecca Elkins and Dr. Rhyanne McDade at elkinsr3@nku and mcdader2@nku.